Skip to content

 This expression targets the 'h2', which comes directly before the 'p' with the text "Description 2."
 It's a powerful way to choose elements accurately even when the document format changes.

-Targeting Elements Based on Attributes
+Finding a Sibling Based on Its Attributes

 In XPath expressions, attributes add yet another level of specificity.
 To select an 'h2' preceding a 'p' with a specific attribute value: